 UL is proud of the vibrant and progressive research community of faculty and students in the School of Law.

-With that in mind, faculty constantly interact with our stakeholders to provide high quality relevant research.
-The UL Law faculty's reputation is clearly evidenced in a number of key indicators including strategic participation in national and internationally funded research projects, appointment of faculty to various government agencies and committees, editorial positions with prestigious journals, the hosting of and participation in prestigious international conferences, and strong interaction with professional bodies.
+Our staff are regularly consulted as expert contributors and analysts in the Irish media.
+They regularly feature as interviewees in the national broadcast and print media on a wide range of legal and political issues, have presented before Oireachtas Committees and the Citizen's Assembly on important issues of social justice and many have been appointed to high level positions in public agencies (see staff profiles).Our lecturers constantly interact with our stakeholders to provide research that makes a significant contribution to society.
+The UL Law faculty's reputation is further evidenced in a number of key indicators including strategic participation in national and internationally funded research projects, editorial positions with prestigious journals, the hosting of and participation in prestigious international conferences, and strong interaction with professional bodies.

 Research led teaching is a core element to that approach, inculcating a research ethos in our students from the beginning of their journey in law.
 Together with an integral option for our undergraduate students to write a research article to law journal standard, the Advanced Lawyering programme enables faculty to share specific high level research projects with students.

 Our taught master's has a substantial research component enabling graduates to showcase their significant research capabilities – a feature that many employers find highly desirable.
 We also have a robust level of PhD recruitment.
 Most of our LLM and PhD students are attracted to study at the School of Law because of the faculty's reputation.
 This community of research scholars is an integral part of the research ethos that the School of Law has established.
 The interaction between faculty and doctoral students provides a living discourse for cutting edge developments in legal research.